-- 1. Entrance Scholarships, Presidential Leadership Corp, Pinnacle Scholars, Program Leaders Scholarships, Program Director's Entrance Scholarship, International Wesleyan Ministerial Scholarships, MK Scholarships, Campus Challenge/WBB Scholarships, and Honours Scholarships are completely withdrawn from the student's account. - 2.
-Campus employment is pro-rated per the number of weeks worked. - 3.
-Wesleyan Student Grants, Student Grants, Multiple Family Member Grants, Shepherd's Grants, Wesleyan Heritage Grants, Bethany Bible College Grants, and Internship Grants are pro-rated on the same basis as tuition. - 4.
+- Entrance Scholarships.
+Presidential 1.
+Leadership Corps, Program Leaders Scholarships, Program Director's Entrance Scholarship, International Weslevan Ministerial Scholarships, MK Scholarships, Campus Challenge/WBB Scholarships, and Scholarships are Honours completely withdrawn from the student's account. - 2.
+Wesleyan Student Grants, Student Grants, Multiple Family Member Grants, Shepherd's Grants, Wesleyan Heritage Grants, Bethany Bible College Grants, and Internship Grants are pro-rated on the same basis as tuition. - 3.
 The institutional portion of Matching Grants is completely withdrawn from the student's account.
 The church's portion remains unless a refund is requested by the contributing church.
 This determination is made before any refund is made to the student.